Take a look at all of the way parents can get information and be involved in Aspen Academy,

 Student Supply Lists for 2017/2018

 Supply lists are here!
 Below is a flyer from the School Tool Box company.
 We will again be offering parents the option to purchase all needed school supplies through them.
-We will also be sending out next year's supply list for parents to individually purchase items.
-Thank you
+Make sure to submit your order early to give enough time to receive the supplies before the first day of school.
+You will also find below next year's supply list for parents to individually purchase items.

 See list below by grade level: